zachvalenta/jvns.ca/content/post/2017-03-13-so-you-want-to-be-a-wizard.markdown

 Here's the talk abstract, then the slides & a rough transcript.
 I've included links to every resource I mentioned.

+### abstract

 <blockquote>
 I don't always feel like a wizard.
-Like many of you, I've been doing operations for a couple of years, and I still have a TON TO LEARN about how to do this "SRE" job.
+I'm not the most experienced member on my team, like most people I sometimes find my work difficult, and I still have a TON TO LEARN.
 <br><br>

 But along the way, I have learned a few ways to debug tricky problems, get the information I need from my colleagues, and get my job done.
 We're going to talk about